The 2023 Ed Kinney Speaker Series presents

 Many of the shows in the An Afternoon or Evening with... series sell out.
 Tickets may be available at the event subject to availability.
 Cash, check, Visa and MasterCard accepted. |

-Covid Protocols: At this time, and things can change, proof of vaccination is not required to attend the live performances at the Firehouse Arts Center.
-We are encouraging attendees to check the Ed Kinney Speaker Series page, before each show, for the most accurate information on current Covid Protocols.
 Read about our virtual offering, called A VIRTUAL VIEWING.
-Watch a recording of the An Evening with... performances from the comfort of your home with our new Virtual Viewing program.
+Watch a recording of the An Evening with... performances from the comfort of your home with our Virtual Viewing program.
 One week after the live performance, Virtual Viewing ticket holders will be emailed a link to watch the recording using an “On Demand” webinar format.
 Participants can watch the recording on the day of the virtual viewing at any time that is convenient for them.
 The link will work for 24 hours and will only permit a single viewing within that time frame. |

 Online